 Warning: this is beta software!
 Warning 2: these instructions come with no guarantee of success!

-1: Download the Zotero standalone beta tarball.
+1: Download the Zotero standalone tarball.
 For a 32bit chip, you’ll want the x86 version, for a 64bit get the x86_64.
 If you don’t know what type of system you have, open a terminal and type:

 uname -m